Low Income Taxpayer Clinics

 You should first contact an LITC near you to discuss your tax problem.
 The LITC may want to set up an appointment for you to meet with someone to discuss your issue and determine whether you qualify for help.

-Information you provide the LITC is confidential.
-LITCs receive a grant from the IRS, however they are operated separately from the IRS.
+LITCs receive grants from the IRS; however, they are operated separately from the IRS.
 Any information you provide to an LITC is completely confidential and will not be shared with the IRS or with anyone else without your permission.

 The LITC Program, administered by the Taxpayer Advocate Service, has issued a 2014 Program Report.
 The report summarizes how clinics assist thousands of low income taxpayers through pro bono representation, education and advocacy efforts.